9 Common Questions About Eczema — Answered

-If you struggle with eczema, you know how difficult it could be to manage symptoms.
-Equally difficult can be finding answers to some of your burning questions.
-To help, we tapped board-certified dermatologist, and Skincare.com consultant, Dr. Joshua Zeichner, and associate professor of pediatric dermatology Dr. Latanya Benjamin.
-From what causes eczema to how to get rid of that dreadful itch, we’re providing answers to frequently asked questions about eczema below!
+If you struggle with eczema, it can be difficult to determine your triggers, let along manage your symptoms.To help, we tapped Dr. Joshua Zeichner, board-certified dermatologist and Skincare.com consultant, and Dr. Latanya Benjamin, associate professor of pediatric dermatology.
+From what causes eczema to how to get rid of that uncomfortable itch, we’re answering all of your burning questions about eczema below.

-Eczema (pronounced eg-zuh-muh) “is a condition in which the outer skin layer is not working as well as it should be,” Dr. Zeichner says.
+“Eczema is a condition in which the outer skin layer is not working as well as it should be,” Dr. Zeichner says.
 “The skin develops microscopic cracks in it with loss of hydration and inflammation.”
-The symptoms of eczema can range from mild, moderate, to severe.
+The symptoms of eczema can range from mild or moderate to severe.
 It is a chronic condition, so flares can come and go periodically.

 The symptoms of eczema can often vary, meaning your eczema may not resemble the eczema of your friend.
 But one symptom that typically remains universal is itchiness.
 For many, the itch associated with eczema is mild or moderate.
 But in some instances, the itch can become severe and interfere with daily activities.
 Red bumps that are scaly, dry, and feel rough in texture are also typical symptoms of eczema, according to the Mayo Clinic.